 How to Calculate Critical Path in Project Management

-Critical path in project management refers to the sequence of tasks that are critical to your project completing on time.
-It’s the longest series of tasks within your project, which means that if you have a delay on any of those tasks, it will push out your project end date.
-Tasks that aren’t on the critical path may be able to suffer a delay without impacting your overall schedule.
+Critical path in project management refers to the sequence of tasks essential to your project’s success.
+It’s the longest series of tasks within your project, and if any of those tasks are delayed, it will push out your project end date.
+Tasks that aren’t on the critical path can be delayed without impacting your overall schedule.

-Many scheduling tools will automatically identify your critical path for you, as long as you built the following three key elements into your schedule:
+Many scheduling tools will automatically identify your critical path for you, as long as you build the following key elements into your schedule:

 - All project tasks with start and end dates